SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 * ``didSet`` is called immediately after the new value is stored.

-If you implement a ``willSet`` observer, it is passed the new property value as a constant parameter.
+If you implement a ``willSet`` observer, it's passed the new property value as a constant parameter.
 You can specify a name for this parameter as part of your ``willSet`` implementation.
 If you don't write the parameter name and parentheses within your implementation, the parameter is made available with a default parameter name of ``newValue``.

-Similarly, if you implement a ``didSet`` observer, it is passed a constant parameter containing the old property value.
+Similarly, if you implement a ``didSet`` observer, it's passed a constant parameter containing the old property value.
 You can name the parameter or use the default parameter name of ``oldValue``.
 If you assign a value to a property within its own ``didSet`` observer, the new value that you assign replaces the one that was just set.